comp426-2022-spring/a99-taygeta/README.md

 ## Summary

 This is a mental health resources dashboard to help with the increasing mental health crisis during and after the COVID-19 pandemic.
-It is implement using react framework.
+It is implemented using the react framework.

 ## Steps on how to use this app